Airborne Satellite Weather Data

 The phone has a 5V charging/power connector which draws a maximum of 1A.
 The Thuraya car cigar lighter charger accepts 11-32V input so would be usable in 28V aircraft.
 The input current was measured at 150mA at 28V, 350mA at 14V

 Of the three phones tested, the SG-2520 was chosen for further work, largely because its Bluetooth function so much simplifies its usage in this specific application.
-However, it has some drawbacks:
+However, it has major irritating drawbacks:

 The Bluetooth enable status is not saved at power-down and the phone powers up with Bluetooth OFF.
 This firmware bug means you have to turn on Bluetooth after every power-up (if you are using Bluetooth).